arpitakumar2003-spec/semantic-search-system/README.md

 Reasons for selecting this model:

-* strong performance on semantic retrieval tasks
+- strong performance on semantic retrieval benchmarks
-* efficient inference speed
+- good balance between quality and speed
-* good balance between embedding quality and compute cost
+- widely used for embedding-based search systems

 Each chunk is mapped to a **768-dimensional embedding vector**.